 Judging is always conducted by experienced public relations professionals outside of the Las Vegas market.
-Each entry receives two scores.
-If the two judges return more than a 15 point spread on an entry, a third judge will score and the entry’s final score will be an average of the two higher scores.
+Each entry receives three scores.
+The entry’s final score will be an average of the two highest scores.

-Pinnacle Awards entries are judged on individual merit.
-It is not a competition between entries.
-Rather, judging is handled using a grading system where truly exceptional work is worthy of a Pinnacle, outstanding work receives an Award of Excellence, and meritorious work receives an Award of Merit.
+Each entry is judged on its own merit.
+Judging is handled using a criteria system where truly exceptional work is worthy of a Pinnacle, outstanding work receives an Award of Excellence, and meritorious work receives an Award of Merit.
 There may be multiple winners at each level or no winners at all.
+Entries are only judged against each other in the event of a tie for either of the Best of Show awards.

 PRESENTATION AND INTRODUCTION (UP TO 10 PTS)